 Voice assistants, such as Telefónica’s Aura, are designed to reduce customer service costs generated by phone inquiries.
 Comcast has also introduced a voice remote that allows customers to interact with their Comcast system through natural speech.
 Similarly, DISH Network’s partnership with Amazon’s Alexa allows customers to search or buy media content by spoken word rather than remote control.
 Integrating visual support within IVR further delivers an efficient usage of time – reducing average handling times (AHT) and customer hold times, and ultimately driving a better CX.

 Robotic process automation (RPA)

 Celaton helps telecoms streamline inbound data, such as emails, web forms and posts, extracts key data for the correspondence, validates it and presents a suggested response to a service rep, who then amends the message before responding to the customer.
-Kryon assists telecoms with identifying key processes to automate in support of both digital and human workforces for optimal process efficiency.
+Kryon assists telecoms with identifying key processes to automate and provide technology solutions that are in support of both digital and human workforces for optimal process efficiency.
 AutomationEdge helps network providers automate data entry, invoice processing, and responses to queries.